---

 {% callout type="tip" %}

-You'll notice that the API response in this example took barely 1 millisecond (which is... pretty fast) so your dashboards are in good hands when it comes to being ultra responsive.
-When building out your own projects in the future, use this metadata [and Tinybird's other tools](/classic/monitoring/health-checks) to monitor and optimize your dashboard query performance.
+The API response in this example took barely 1 millisecond.
+When building your own projects, use this metadata [and Tinybird's other tools](/classic/monitoring/health-checks) to monitor and optimize your dashboard query performance.

 {% /callout %}